manoa-warrior-collective/manoa-warrior-collective.github.io/index.md

   </tr>
 </table>

+## Coordination Strategy

+Our team plans to meet at least 3 times a week either in-person or through discord for 1-2 hours.

 ## Team Agreement

 As a guarantee that each team member is on track and is invested in this project, a team contract has been drafted.
 You can find the document [here](https://docs.google.com/document/d/1_5ayYJOEpRPB7yc-o9er692Hf58jUFygjcanW6NamCM/edit?usp=sharing).